aperturerobotics/cli/docs/examples/arguments.md

   boost: 2
 ---

-You can lookup arguments by calling the `Args` function on `cli.Context`, e.g.:
+Accessing command-line arguments (values passed after the command and flags) is straightforward using the `Args` method on `cli.Context`.
+Here's an example:

 <!-- {
   "output": "Hello \""